tonytins/ts3-script-template/README.md

 ![.NET](https://github.com/tonytins/ts3scriptingtemplate/workflows/.NET/badge.svg)

-This project is designed as a Visual Studio template for to get you straight into creating scripting mods for The Sims 3.
+This project is designed as a Visual Studio template to get people straight into creating scripting mods for The Sims 3.
+This includes a basic hello world-like example from [Sims Wiki](http://simswiki.info/wiki.php?title=Tutorial:Sims_3_Pure_Scripting_Modding).

 ## Requirements